-Table \ref{tab:syntax-mapping} presents a mapping from Petri net syntax to computon syntax, which is useful to discuss the operational semantics of computons.
+Table \ref{tab:syntax-mapping} presents a mapping from Petri net syntax to computon syntax, given by any of the three functorial constructions presented in Section \ref{sec:operational-semantics}, which is useful to discuss the operational semantics of computons.
 A glance at this table reveals that, in general, places with no incoming arrows correspond to e-inports, whereas places with no outgoing arrows correspond to e-outports.
-This reflects the fact that e-inports and e-outports receive and send information from/to the external world.
+This reflects the fact that e-inports and e-outports receive and send information from and to the external world, respectively.